openebs/mayastor-docs/reference/kubectl-plugin.md

 {% hint style="warning" %}
-The plugin needs access to `mayastor rest server` for execution.
+The plugin requires access to the `Mayastor REST server` for execution.
 It gets the master node IP from the kube-config file.
-In case of any failure, the rest endpoint can be specified using the ‘–rest’ flag.
+In case of any failure, the REST endpoint can be specified using the ‘–rest’ flag.
 {% endhint %}